GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 * Increase the FD limit to 65535.
 The system file limit is set in `/proc/sys/fs/file-max`.

 It is recommended to check the FD limit before increasing it, and if this limit is customized and more than default, we recommend to the use the higher one.

 File descriptors limit can be found using the below command.

 ```
 # cat /proc/sys/fs/file-max
 ```
-> Please note command may vary depending on the OS flavor used.
+Please note, the command may vary depending on the OS flavor used.

 ```
 echo 65535 > /proc/sys/fs/file-max**